tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/monitoring/estimate_query_progress_pct.md

 # Estimate the progress of a query

-For longer running queries, it can be useful to know roughly how much progress the query has made.
+For longer running queries, you might want to track roughly how much progress the query has made.
 You can use the `system.processes` table to get information about your query and estimate it's progress.

 You will need the `query_id` of the query you want to check.
 For example: